-A tasty mezze platter is essential for families across the Mediterranean.
+A tasty mezze platter is a cornerstone of any Mediterranean party.
 Learn how easy it is to build a Mediterranean mezze platter that will impress your guests and delight your taste buds!

-Of all our Mediterranean recipes, I can say that our appetizers and mezze recipes the probably the best!
+Appetizers and mezzes are among our most-loved Mediterranean recipes.
 From classic hummus and baba ganoush to muhammara and tzatziki and everything in between, a large mezze platter is great for entertaining.
-It’s so simple to put it together and everyone will get a bite of their favorite appetizer!
+It’s so simple to prepare and ensure that there’s something to suit everyone’s tastes!

 Thank you Lantana Foods for sponsoring this post.